Bringing your dog home after ACL surgery can be a daunting experience!

 The first two weeks after surgery are the most crucial for proper healing.

-You will need to supervise your pet full-time during the first two weeks.
+And you will need to supervise your pet full-time during the first two weeks.

-You must not allow your pet to jump on and off furniture.
+Do not allow your pet to jump on and off furniture.

 Do not allow any off-leash activity during the two-week healing period, either.